ovska/FlameCsv/docs/index.md

 # Dependencies

 FlameCsv has two dependencies:
- - [System.IO.Pipelines](https://www.nuget.org/packages/system.io.pipelines/) for the powerful abstractions and additional reading and writing APIs.
  - [CommunityToolkit.HighPerformance](https://github.com/CommunityToolkit/dotnet) which provides utilities for writing high-performance code, and the string pool used for header values.

-A development-time dependency to [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) is used for extremely performant runtime code-generation in reflection-based code paths.
+- A development-time dependency to [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) is used for extremely performant runtime code-generation in reflection-based code paths.

-It's possible in the future to split FlameCsv into separate packages to keep the core library dependency-free, but there are no hard plans for it yet.